Send Your Clients to School

 There are large images, and lots of white space.

-It’s easy to read.
-Easy to find what you want.
+It’s easy to read and it’s easy to find what you want.

 Yes, the technical stuff is there, but it’s presented in a way that’s easy to understand, even if you’re not a geek.